-Here you'll find answers to questions our students ask about living in university accommodation, including cleaning, having visitors, registering with GPs and dentists, and getting support if you need it.
+Here you'll find answers to questions our students ask about living in university accommodation, including cleaning, having visitors, registering with a doctor and dentist, and getting support if you need it.

 Who cleans my accommodation?